Floella Benjamin: Publications

-Benjamin's 20th book, a memoir, Coming to England, about moving from Trinidad, was published in 1997, and is now used to teach modern history to young people.
+Benjamin's 20th book, a memoir, Coming to England, about moving from Trinidad, was published in 1995, and is now used to teach modern history to young people.
 It was made into a television film by CBBC in 2005.

-Other books written by Floella and published by various houses include titles such as Floella's Fun Book, Why the Agouti Has No Tail, Caribbean Cookery and Snotty and the Rod of Power.
+Other books written by Benjamin and published by various houses include titles such as Floella's Fun Book, Why the Agouti Has No Tail, Caribbean Cookery and Snotty and the Rod of Power.
 Many of her titles are aimed at children and development.

 Honours and offices

 Benjamin was appointed Officer of the Order of the British Empire (OBE) in the 2001 New Year Honours for services to broadcasting.
 At that time she was chairperson of the British Academy of Film and Television Arts (BAFTA).
 She has also won a Special Lifetime Achievement award from BAFTA.
 She was chairperson of the Women of the Year Lunch for five years and a Millennium Commissioner.
 She is president of the Elizabeth R Commonwealth Broadcasting Fund and a governor of the National Film and Television School.
 She was a governor of Dulwich College, where her mother once worked and her son had attended.

 In 2006, she was awarded the degree of honorary D.Litt.
 (Exon) by the University of Exeter for contributions to the life of the United Kingdom.
 Benjamin succeeded Lord Alexander of Weedon as Chancellor of the University of Exeter.
 She famously hugged graduates instead of traditionally shaking their hands during the graduation ceremonies.
 Benjamin stepped down from office in winter 2016 after ten years in the post.

 A statue of Benjamin is outside the University's student guild.(shown on the right) The plaque reads Consideration ~ put yourself in the place of others and show empathy and respect.
 Never be judgmental.; Contentment ~ Don't be jealous and envious, but be satisfied with what you have.
 That way you are open and ready to receive what is right for you.; Confidence ~ Be a decent human being, feel worthy and like the person you are.
 Give and love unconditionally and more will come back to you.
-This was the first public statue of a named black woman in the UK.
+This was the first public statue of a named living black woman in the UK.